djjudas21/puppet-monyog/README.md

 TCP port that MONyog listens on.
 By default this is `5555` but you may prefer to set it to the standard web port `80`.

+### `firewall`

+Whether to manage the firewall rule using `puppetlabs/firewall`.
+Defaults to `false` so we don't accidentally clobber existing firewall config.

 ## Reference